sarahfalter/m8-hw8-falter-sarah/README.md

 # m8-hw8-falter-sarah

+I had no issues I used our week 5 lectures to help me complete.

 Assignment 17 – Apply JavaScript and CSS Classes to an Existing HTML Document for Interactivity Coursework 8
 Steps:
 1. Create a GitHub Repository named “m8-hw8-lastname-firstname” replacing “lastname” and “firstname” with your own